Hoffa (film): Accolades

-Hoffa earned two Oscar nominations for Cinematography and Makeup.
+Hoffa earned two Oscar nominations for Cinematography and Makeup, losing to A River Runs Through It and Bram Stoker's Dracula.
 Nicholson's performance sharply divided critics, with the actor receiving both a Golden Globe nomination for Best Actor and a Razzie nomination for Worst Actor.
 DeVito also received a Razzie nomination for Worst Director.
-Ultimately, none of the nominations resulted in wins.
 The film was also nominated for the Golden Bear at the 43rd Berlin International Film Festival.

 The film is recognized by American Film Institute in these lists: